 Education Fume Hood has all 4 sides made of safety glass, and this hood is commonly used in educational institutions to allow students to easily view the teachers’ demonstrations inside the fume hood from all angles, enhancing efficiency in teaching laboratories, tested in acc. with EN 14175.

-The visible part of the fume hood that serves to contain hazardous gases and vapors.
+The visible part of the lab fume hood serves to contain hazardous gases and vapors.

 Moveable partitions used to create slotted openings along the back of the hood body.
 Baffles keep the airflow uniform across the hood opening, thus eliminating dead spots and optimizing capture efficiency.